ThanhPham1987/flatgeobuf-vectordb/README.md

 # Flatgeobuf VectorDB
 A single static file as high throughput vector database, using the cloud-native flatgeobuf file format and http range requests.

 See writing_data.ipynb for creating files and reading_data.ipynb for reading.
+Note that this is just a proof of concept, do not use in production!

 New to cloud-native geospatial?
 Check out [protomaps](https://protomaps.com/), [OpenFreeMap](https://openfreemap.org/), [COG](http://cogeo.org/) to get some inspiration how to apply solved problems in geospatial to the latent space!

 ## What is this?
 This is a simple proof of concept repository for using the flatgeobuf file format as static vector database for text and image embeddings, e.g. for lean retrieval augmented generation workflows.
-It is **not** about geodata and normal flatgeobuf usage!
+It is **not** about geodata and regular flatgeobuf usage!

 The magic lies in the way you can use it: just dump the single static flatgeobuf file containing millions of embeddings anywhere and access it through normal http range requests for retrieving just the data you need.
 No backend and no database connection needed.
 A standard web server like nginx or caddy will do.